ruthtillman/processing-batch-ingest/README.md

 Runs on Python 2.7.11.
 Requires installation of Python jq library (possible via [Homebrew](http://brew.sh/)) before it can be run.

-## BUG?

-JOB file may be in the wrong order.

 ## Future Work

 Add support for this being the second or third ingest, running only the process to copy the mid-process CSV files into a directory and keep the most recent copy of the CSV in the main file.